truenas/middleware/docs/userguide/truenas_services.rst

 are no longer able to access the share, try logging out and back into the Windows system.
 Alternately, users can type :command:`net use /delete` from the command line to clear their SMB sessions.

 Windows also automatically caches login information.
-If you wish users to be prompted to login every time access is required, reduce the cache settings on the client computers.
+If you want users to be prompted to log in every time access is required, reduce the cache settings on the client computers.

-Where possible, avoid using a mix of case in filenames as this may cause confusion for Windows users.
+Where possible, avoid using a mix of case in filenames as this can cause confusion for Windows users.
 `Representing and resolving filenames with Samba <http://www.oreilly.com/openbook/samba/book/ch05_04.html>`_ explains this in more detail.

 If a particular user cannot connect to a CIFS share, double-check that their password does not contain the *?* character.
-If it does, have the user change their password and try again.
+If it does, have the user change the password and try again.

 If permissions work for Windows users but not for OS X users, try disabling "Unix Extensions" and restarting the CIFS service.